AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

 ## Content

-To help me create the memory game javascript itself, I watched this tutorial by 'freeCodeCamp.org' and used the tips while changing it to fit my own code and needs for the game https://www.youtube.com/watch?v=ZniVgo8U7ek
+To help me create the memory game javascript itself, I watched this tutorial by 'freeCodeCamp.org' and used the tips while changing the code to fit my own code and needs for the game https://www.youtube.com/watch?v=ZniVgo8U7ek

 To create my timer function I took inspiration from the code found at 'https://tonnygaric.com/blog/create-a-seconds-countdown-in-6-lines-of-javascript'
 ## Acknowledgements